 file initialization necessary in case a file is to be processed.

-It may also initialize data values available to GET
+It may also initialize data values available to GET, PUT, and

 numbers.